 CouchDB is a non-relational document based database.
 Like other entrants into the “NoSQL” field, CouchDB attempts to provide a more flexible data storage system for use in custom application development.
 CouchDB is written in the Erlang programing language which supports an innovative concurrency model.
 While CouchDB does not use an SQL interface, it uses an HTTP interface and JSON as a data format for easy integration in application development.

-Before installing CouchDB, it is assumed that you have followed our getting started guide.
+Before installing CouchDB, it is assumed that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 /etc/apt/sources.list file to enable the “universe” repositories by removing the hash symbol in front of the universe lines.
 The file should resemble the following example:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15